 Ms. Creamer is a member of the Statewide Children’s Roundtable, a project of the Administrative Office of Pennsylvania Courts, Office of Children and Families in the Courts, and has served as an active participant in several Roundtable Workgroups including: Dependent Children of Incarcerated Parents, Legal Representation, Caseworker Retention, and Trauma.
 She is also a member of the Pennsylvania Child Welfare Council, a project of Pa-DHS’ Office of Children, Youth and Families (OCYF).

-Ms. Creamer is the co-chair of United Family Advocates, a bipartisan national coalition that works at the federal policy level to create more compassionate child welfare system focused on strengthening rather than separating families.
-She is a member of the Steering Committee for the American Bar Association’s National Alliance for Parent Representation.
+Ms. Creamer is a member of the Steering Committee for the American Bar Association’s National Alliance for Parent Representation.
 She is also co-chair of the Communications Workgroup of the Family Justice Initiative.

 In addition to individual representation of parents in dependency court, Ms. Creamer has focused much of her advocacy on supporting incarcerated parents and their families.
 From 2011-2013, she served as a Stoneleigh Foundation Fellow dedicated to Improving Reunification Outcomes for Children of Incarcerated Parents.
 In that capacity, she engaged in policy advocacy to improve cross-system coordination between the Philadelphia Department of Human Services and the Philadelphia Prison System.
 This advocacy resulted in a video-conferencing pilot between the two facilities to ensure parental participation in important case planning meetings, and an updated joint policy and protocol for engaging incarcerated parents.
 Ms. Creamer also led the coalition that developed and lobbied for the successful passage of the 2010 Healthy Birth for Incarcerated Women Act, which curtailed the practice of shackling incarcerated women during childbirth in Pennsylvania’s jails and prisons.
 She also served on the Joint State Government Commission’s Statewide Legislative Advisory Committee on Children of Incarcerated Parents.
 She has trained case workers and legal professionals locally and nationally on best practices for engaging incarcerated parents in the child welfare system.